-Think of your Generac generator like the family car.
-You wouldn’t drive it for years without an oil change or a tune-up, and your generator’s engine needs the same consistent care to perform reliably.
-It’s a powerful machine designed to work hard during an emergency, and regular maintenance ensures it can handle that demand.
-For many homeowners, the main uncertainty is the service schedule.
-Knowing how often to service a Generac generator is just as important as knowing when to change your car’s oil.
-This guide provides a clear roadmap for annual professional service and simple monthly checks to keep your generator dependable for its entire lifespan.
+You wouldn’t drive your car for years without an oil change, right?
+Your Generac generator needs that same consistent care.
+It’s a powerful engine, often a whole house generator, designed to work hard during an emergency.
+But it can only handle that demand with regular maintenance.
+For most homeowners, the biggest question is the service schedule.
+Knowing how often you should service your Generac generator is the key to its reliability.
+This guide gives you a clear roadmap for annual professional service and simple monthly checks, ensuring your generator is always ready when you need it most.

 Key Takeaways